 - Our campaign to allow the advancement of non-religious beliefs for the public benefit to be a charitable object – which became the case in 2011

-- Our 2011 Census Campaign, encouraging people who are not religious to ‘For God’s sake say so’ by ticking the relevant box on that year’s Census form.
+- Our 2011 Census Campaign, encouraging people who are not religious to tick the relevant box on that year’s Census form.
 The number of those who ticked ‘No religion’ rose from 15% in 2001 to 25% that year.

 Historically we’ve had even more achievements since 1896 which have come about as a result of our work either alone or in coalition, including: